VinayMayavanshi13/Programmers-Guide/README.md

 - Make an effort to be interested in people.
 Their daily lives.
 Their aspirations.
 By understanding their motivations and goals, you will have deeper insight into how you can help them.

 - The best way to forge alliances is to help people.

+### How to Build Your Reputation as a Developer

+There are at least six time-tested ways you can build your reputation as a developer.

+These are:

+1. Contributing to open source
+2. Creating Developer-focused content
+3. Rising in the ranks working at companies who have a "household name"
+4. Building a portfolio of freelance clients
+5. Starting your own open source project, company, or charity
+6. Hackathons